The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 Variables can be declared at the following levels of scope, listed from the least reachability to the most reachability:
 * **Block-Scoped Variables** — Variables declared within a "block statement" `{}` (e.g. `if`, `if else`, `else`, `for`, `while`, etc...).
-* **Function-Scoped Variables** — Variables (and parameters) declared within a function are destroyed once the function finishes running.
+* **Function-Scoped Variables** — Variables and parameters declared within a function.
-* **Module-Scoped Variables** — Variables declared within a file and outside of any function are destroyed once the
+* **Module-Scoped Variables** — Variables declared within a file and outside of any function.
 * **Global-Scoped Variables** — Variables provided by the runtime environment (Node, the Browser).
 These are things like the `global` and `window` objects.
 Avoid adding data to these objects.

 Scopes can contain other scopes.
 For example, a file can contain a function that has an `if` block statement inside.
 Variables declared in the "outer" scope can be referenced anywhere within the "inner" scopes, but not vice-versa.

-When a variable that is out of scope is referenced, a `ReferenceError` is thrown.

 ```javascript
 // myName is module-scoped.
 Reachable anywhere in this file.